bonvtt123/WBAN-testing/README.md

 This prototype project explores the potential of Wireless Body Area Networks (WBAN) for real-time health monitoring by using advanced wearable technology.
 The hardware base includes a Google Pixel 6 and a Fitbit Versa 2, which are employed to collect vital health metrics such as heart rate and steps taken.
 The software component of the project is structured into phone and server codes which facilitate data processing and analysis.

 ### Code components:
-- Fitbit environment code (Javascript):
+- Fitbit environment code:

-  -  App (index.js): designs for watches app, collecting data when recieve request from the phone.
+  -  App (index.js): designs for Fitbit, collecting data when recieve request from the phone.

   - Companion (index.js): runs on the smartphone, handling data collection and sending request.

   - package.json:

-- Sever code(Python):
+- Sever code:

-  - Scaler.pkl: This file contains the scaler information used for normalizing the data before predictions.
+  - scaler.pkl: This file contains the scaler information used for normalizing the data before predictions.

-  - Prediction model: Pre-trained model file to predict the next 5 minute data (13 dimensions each).
+  - prediction model: Pre-trained model file to predict the next 5 minute data (13 dimensions each).

-  - sever.py: Responsible for running the prediction model and implementing proposed sampling algorithm to process the data.
+  - sever.py: sever for running the prediction model and implementing proposed sampling algorithm for data collection.

-### Data return:
+### Data Structure:
+List data (prediction and ground truth):

-Data item in list 1-12: heart rate data  , 13: step counts
+- Items 1-12: Represent heart rate data collected over various intervals.
+- Item 13: Represents the step count.

+Additional data:
+- Timestamp: collected in the form mm/dd/yy H:M:S

 ### Implementation: